Voltar

 Big gains can bring euphoria while significant losses can lead to despair.
 These emotional swings may cloud your judgment causing you to chase losses or become overly excited, about wins leading to trading behavior.

-To manage these emotions effectively try to detach yourself from each trade and see it as one piece of your overall trading strategy.
+To manage these emotions effectively, try to detach yourself from each trade and lean on foundational principles from trading psychology.
 Avoid getting caught up in trade results and instead concentrate on the perspective – long term profitability.
 Maintaining a trading journal can assist you in monitoring your reactions and recognizing any patterns that could impact your decision making process.

 Paralysis by Analysis